YOGA FOR HEALTHY LOWER BACKS’ TEACHER TRAINING COURSE –

 Receive Document detailing Course, Course dates, Times, Venues, Accommodation advice.
 Take a thorough look at the www.yogaforbacks.co.uk Website.

-Confirm course attendance on the Teacher Training for ‘Yoga for Healthy Lower Backs’ (YHLB) course by emailing tutor – [email protected] – plus arrange payment prior to beginning of course (either 2 instalment cheques payable to Yoga for Healthy Lower Backs dated as per Level 1 and then Level 2 course dates OR by bank transfer).
+Confirm course attendance on the Teacher Training for ‘Yoga for Healthy Lower Backs’ (YHLB) course by emailing, as soon as your application has been accepted – [email protected] Later arrange payment, when requested a couple of months before both Level 1 and Level 2 trainings.

 Read as much of the ‘Yoga for Healthy Lower Backs’ book as possible.

 Buy/borrow and then have a look at ‘Back Care Basics’ by Mary Pullig Schatz (Rodmell Press)

 Familiarise yourself with lower back anatomy and physiology (‘Back in Action’ or ‘Body in Action’ by Sarah Key can be found in libraries; ‘Concise Book of Muscles’ by Chris Jarmey or Ray Long’s yoga book of muscles and joints are excellent)

 LEVEL 1 – CORE